Trust and Estate Attorney NY: Experience & Compassion

 These are some of the most important questions to ask your attorney during your initial consultation as these questions ensure that your best interests are taken care of by your attorney and your estate plan is unique and catered to your specific needs.

-Health Care Proxy: A health care proxy is a legal document in which you name an agent (or multiple agents) who will be granted the power to make decisions regarding your healthcare in the case that you become incopacotated.
+- Health Care Proxy - A health care proxy is a legal document in which you name an agent (or multiple agents) who will be granted the power to make decisions regarding your healthcare in the case that you become incapacitated.
 These agents are trusted to do as you would in regard to making medical decisions such as deciding whether to stay on life support along with other key decisions in regards to your health.

-Titles and Property Deeds: Titles and property deeds are essential in the New York state estate planning process as without these documents you can not prove ownership of the properties you are attempting to place into the estate plan of your choice, whether that be a trust or a will.
+- Titles and Property Deeds - Titles and property deeds are essential in the New York state estate planning process for trust administration and asset protection.
+Without titles and property deeds you can not prove ownership of the properties you are attempting to place into the estate plan of your choice, whether that be a trust or a will.

 Estate Planning Case Studies: